BrendonCon/entity-component-system/ISSUES.md

 ## ISSUES
-- Emitters components need to be avail
+- Emitters components need to be avail DONE
 - How do we handle parenting?
 - Best way to do import/export style and reason?
 DONE
 - Dynamic wake/asleep system?